On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Probabilistic Completeness of

 \section{Probabilistic Completeness of \MMS}

-\secspaceb It has been shown that PRM, using point samples, is probabilistically complete (see, e.g.,~\cite[C.7]{planning-survey-choset}).
+\secspaceb An algorithm is \emph{probabilistically complete} if the probability that it will produce a solution (when one exists) approaches one as more time is spent.
+It has been shown that PRM, using point samples, is probabilistically complete (see, e.g.,~\cite[C.7]{planning-survey-choset}).
 At first glance it may seem that if the scheme is complete for point samples then it is evidently complete when these samples are substituted with manifold samples: manifolds of dimension one or higher guarantee better coverage of the configuration space.
 However, there is a crucial difference between PRM and MMS when it comes to connectivity.
-The completeness proof for PRM relies, among others facts, on the fact that if the straight line segment in the configuration space connecting two nearby samples lies in the free space, then the nodes corresponding to these two configurations are connected by an edge in the roadmap graph.
+The completeness proof for PRM relies, among others, on the fact that if the straight line segment in the configuration space connecting two nearby samples lies in the free space, then the nodes corresponding to these two configurations are connected by an edge in the roadmap graph.
 The connectivity in MMS is attained through intersections of manifolds, which may require a chain of subpaths on several distinct manifolds to connect two nearby free configurations.
 This is what makes the completeness proof for MMS non trivial and is expressed in Lemma~\ref{lem:local_path} below.

-We present a probabilistic completeness proof for the \MMS framework for the case where the configuration space \calC is the d-dimensional Euclidean space $\R^d$ while MMS is taking samples from two perpendicular affine subspaces, the sum of whose dimension is $d$.
-Assuming Euclidean space does not impose a real restriction as long as the actual \CS can be embedded into a Euclidean space.
-Also in more complex cases such as periodic parameters this only requires some minor technical modifications.
+We present a probabilistic completeness proof for the \MMS framework for the case where the \CS \calC is the d-dimensional Euclidean space $\R^d$, while MMS is taking samples from two perpendicular affine subspaces, the sum of dimensions of which is $d$.
+Assuming that the \CS is Euclidean does not impose a real restriction as long as the actual \CS can be embedded in a Euclidean space (see, e.g.~\cite[Section~3.5, Section 7.1.2]{planning-survey-choset},~\cite[Chapters 4-5]{planning-survey-lavalle} or~\cite{K04}).